SECURITY

 Status: stable, opt-in.
 Defaults to off because real-world dev workflows vary too much to pick a profile that never breaks: git push over SSH relies on ~/.ssh, Apple Silicon Homebrew lives in /opt/homebrew, docker needs /var/run/docker.sock, npm wants ~/.npm.
 For interactive chat where you approve every command, the Layer 1 denylist is already sufficient.

 Where it really earns its keep: unattended profiles.
-Telegram gateway, schedule daemon, research / delegate sub-agents — these run without a human approving each command.
+The the alpi daemon (Telegram gateway + scheduler subsystems), research / delegate sub-agents — these run without a human approving each command.
 A prompt-injected email or a hallucinating sub-agent can issue rm -rf ~/anything with no veto.
 Layer 2 is the kernel-level veto you want there.

 alpi's multi-profile CLI makes this ergonomic: